 - Meet regularly with your supervisor to review performance and receive guidance.

-- Review progress with the Employer Account Manager during the on-site visit.
+- Review progress with the CO-OP Coordinator during the mid-term evaluation.

 - Reflect upon the work experience: What have you learned?
 How could you apply this experience?

 - Train you to set clear and detailed work-term objectives.

 - Answer your questions and those of your employer.